Drinks and canapes …

-Juliet and the other #SmallBiz100 winners were welcomed by Stephen Barclay MP, Economic Secretary to the Treasury and Baroness Fairhead CBE, Minister of State at the Department for International Trade, and treated to drinks and canapes in the impressive official drawing rooms and dining room.
+Juliet and the other #SmallBiz100 winners were welcomed by Stephen Barclay MP, Economic Secretary to the Treasury and Baroness Fairhead CBE, Minister of State at the Department for International Trade.
+Everyone was treated to drinks and canapes in the impressive official drawing rooms and dining room.

-Selected participants were invited to showcase their businesses, among them fellow Essex business Secret Hamper.
+Selected participants were invited to showcase their businesses, among them fellow Essex small business Secret Hamper.

 Michelle Ovens MBE, Director, Small Business Saturday, said: “Small Business Saturday shines a spotlight on our local businesses to show how vitally important they are to individual communities and the UK as a whole.
 We are encouraging everyone to support the small businesses near them this Saturday, by shopping local, and also giving them their backing into 2018 and beyond.”